 For balances in excess of $2 million (excluding 401(k) balances through Betterment for Business), the Digital plan charges 0.15% per year and the Premium plan charges 0.30% on the portion of your balance above $2 million.
 Balances are calculated based on household.
-If you qualify for part of your balance managed free and have a balance above $2 million, the dollars managed free will be those with the higher fee.
+If you qualify for part of your balance to be managed free and have a balance above $2 million, the dollars managed free will be those with the higher fee.

 For either plan, we calculate your fee daily so we can accurately account for deposits, withdrawals and market fluctuations that occur.
-We then total the fees from those daily calculations each quarter, billing you a fraction of the total annual fee.
-This means that if you withdraw your balance before the end of the quarter, you’re only charged the fee for the days your money was managed by Betterment.
+We then total the fees from those daily calculations each month, billing you a fraction of the total annual fee.
+This means that if you withdraw your balance before the end of the month, you’re only charged the fee for the days your money was managed by Betterment.